Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Non-Riemannian Geometry

 \subsection{Raychaudhuri equation for a null congruence}

 Let us consider the Rindler horizon we are interested in.
 It is a null hypersurface $\mathscr{H}$, i.e., a three-dimensional submanifold with a future-directed null normal vector field denoted by $l$.
 The hypersurface can be defined as a level set of a scalar field $\varphi(x^\mu)=0$.
-The normal vector is collinear to the gradient of the scalar field $\varphi$:
+The normal vector is collinear to the dual of the gradient of the scalar field $\varphi$ by metric duality:

 where $\rho$ is some scalar field and the sign is chosen so that $l$ is future directed.
 The hypersurface $\mathscr{H}$ is generated by a null congruence of curves with tangent vector $l$ and parameter $\lambda$.
 It is worthwhile determining whether this congruence is geodesic; to this end, we evaluate the commutator